google/cloudprober/docs/content/surfacers/cloudwatch.md

 RATE(m1) * PERIOD(m1)
 ```

-Whereby m1 is the metric id for the cloudprober metrics, for example:
+Whereby m1 is the metric id for the Cloudprober metrics, for example:

 ```
 namespace: cloudprober